ModelAtlasofTheEarth/metadata_schema/README.md

 * What to do with multiple entites of the same type (multiple publications, datasets)?
 * What @id takes precedence?
+* Should we use the concept of a root directory as in RO-Crates

 ## Comparison with RO-Crate

 The m@te-data model has several similarities to ro-crate (we try to adopt the same terminology).
-One similarity is the use of the @graph array as the `bucket` that stores different entitites.
-Like RO-Crates, m@tadata can also reference  both internal entites, such as code stored in the `code` subdirectory ("@type": "SoftwareSourceCode"), as well as external entities which are stored or accessed separately, via absolute URIs.
+One similarity is the use of the @graph array as the "bucket" that stores different entitites.
+Like RO-Crates, m@te-data can also reference  both internal entites, such as code stored in the `code` subdirectory ("@type": "SoftwareSourceCode"), as well as external entities which are stored or accessed separately, via absolute URIs.

 Unlike RO-Crates, m@te-data is not intended to create file manifests.
 One reason for this is that M@TE model a anticapted to have a more homegneous subdirectory structure.
 That is, we know in advance that certain subdirectories will contain certian files.
 File manifests are provided by M@TE, but are not included in the m@te-data model.
 Nor do we envisage m@tadata as a way to encapsulate workflow information (e.g, https://www.researchobject.org/ro-crate/1.1/workflows.html).
 In this respect we follow comses.net, and leave this to the user to document in standard ways.